bibblio/related-content-module/README.md

 You will need to drop this (empty) element onto the page yourself so as to position it as you wish.

 ### 2) Access Token
-This allows you to safely connect to the BIbblio API from a page visitor's browser.
+This allows you to safely connect to the Bibblio API from a page visitor's browser.
 The `access_token` [must be obtained from our API](http://docs.bibblio.apiary.io/#reference/authorization/token/obtain-an-access-token) before you present the page to visitors.

 ### 3) contentItemId
 The Bibblio `contentItemId` of the article (or other piece of content) being displayed must be provided in order to retrieve content recommendations.
-The `contentItemId` is provided when [creating a content item](http://docs.bibblio.apiary.io/#reference/enrichment/content-items/create-a-content-item), and is also retrievable when [listing your content items](http://docs.bibblio.apiary.io/#reference/enrichment/content-items/list-content-items).
+The `contentItemId` is provided when [creating a content item](http://docs.bibblio.apiary.io/#reference/storing-data/content-items/create-a-content-item), and is also retrievable when [listing your content items](http://docs.bibblio.apiary.io/#reference/storing-data/content-items/list-content-items).

 ### 4) configuration object (optional)
 A JavaScript object can be provided to set customisation options on the module.
 This object can contain the following properties:

+`'catalogueIds'`: allows you to specify the [catalogues](http://docs.bibblio.apiary.io/#reference/storing-data/catalogues) that recommendations should draw from.
+The `catalogueId` of [any catalogues you own](http://docs.bibblio.apiary.io/#reference/storing-data/catalogues/list-catalogues) would be valid.
+Default is the same catalogue as the source content item specified.

 `'stylePreset'`: allows you to specify the layout of the module.
 Options are '_grid-4_', '_box-5_' and '_box-6_'.
 Default is '_box-6_'.